als244/ml_dataflow/README.md

 \text{MFU} = \frac{\text{Model FLOPS/sec}}{\text{Peak Hardware FLOPS/sec}}
 ```

 Comparing MFU between different hardware architectures typically does not make sense.
 Boost clock rates are used to compute the theoretical Peak Hardware FLOPs, however processors stabilize at a much lower frequency for sustained peformance ([Maximum Achievable FLOPS (MAF)](https://rocm.blogs.amd.com/software-tools-optimization/Understanding_Peak_and_Max-Achievable_FLOPS/README.html)).
 Vendors have different design decisions that can result in a large gap between peak and sustained (if peak flops can get especially high during bursty workloads) making MFU metric look "bad".
-This gap is pronounced in AMD GPUs, though MAF numbers are on-par with Nvidia.
+This gap is pronounced in AMD Datacenter GPUs, though their MAF numbers are on-par with Nvidia.

 <sup> In reality it would make more sense to set the denominator as Maximum Achievable FLOPS to isolate for software efficiency in an apples-to-apples manner...</sup>